 Challenge E: Event audits or recalls

-It’s not uncommon for data incidents, which occurred years ago, to be called into question, whether through an audit or legal action.
+It’s not uncommon for data incidents that occurred years ago to be called into question, whether through an audit or legal action.

 Challenge E: Consequences

 Office productivity tools require compliance, privacy, or security teams to review years of emails, looking for keywords, and then piecing together a comprehensible story from the email narratives.
-This time consuming process is certainly fraught with error as teams are likely to miss important content, particularly given tight time constraints.
+This time-consuming process is certainly error-prone, as teams are likely to miss important content, particularly under tight time constraints.

 Challenge F: Inconsistencies inherent in manual processes

-Manual, homegrown processes, particularly those built on top of office productivity tools, are inherently inconsistent as they rely on human decision-making versus automation and technology to follow and complete steps.
+Manual, homegrown processes, particularly those built on top of office productivity tools, are inherently inconsistent because they rely on human decision-making rather than automation and technology to follow and complete steps.

 Challenge F: Consequences